Establishment of a Partnership or Corporation – Key Steps

 The investment contribution means the monetary expression of the value of the object of the investment contribution in the registered capital of the company.
 In the limited liability company, the minimum investment contribution amounts to CZK 1.
 The object of the investment contribution is a thing which the future shareholder undertakes to contribute to the company in order to acquire a share in such company.
 The object of the contribution can be money (“monetary contribution”) or other thing appraisable in money (non-monetary contribution).
 Before the incorporation, the non-monetary contributions have to be provided and at least 30 % of the monetary contributions have to be paid up.
 The non-monetary contribution has to be appraised by an expert chosen from the list of experts by the founders.
 The founding document must state in which amount the non-monetary contribution will be counted as the contribution of the respective founder and as the issuance or contribution premium, as the case may be, or how many shares of a certain nominal value will be issued to the respective founder.

 Prior to incorporation (entry in the Commercial Register) the manager of the investment contributions entrusted in the founding document manages (administers) the paid-up or provided portions of the investment contributions.
 The monetary contributions have to be paid up into a special bank account, which has to be opened for this purpose by the manager of the investment contributions.
 The bank shall not allow any disposal with the paid-up contributions in this account until the corporation is incorporated in the Commercial Register, unless it is duly proved that the payment shall cover the costs of the foundation of the company or the return of the contribution to the founders.
+Monetary contribution in the limited liability company can by paid up also in another manner provided that the amount of all monetary contributions does not exceed CZK 20,000 in total.

 The manager of the contributions shall issue a written statement confirming the paid-up contributions or part thereof of individual participants (members, shareholders).
 The statement shall be enclosed with the application for registration (incorporation) in the Commercial Register.
 If the manager of contributions lists an amount which is higher than the amount actually paid up the manager of contributions shall be liable to the company’s creditors for the company’s obligations up to the amount of this difference.